Dan Redican: The Frantics

+Acting, writing and television production

-Redican has worked as an actor, appearing on an episode of Seeing Things in the 1980s and in various small roles before landing the role of George, the next door neighbour on CBC's Mosquito Lake.
-Redican appeared on Maniac Mansion, Twilight Zone, Corner Gas and Little Mosque on the Prairie.
-He also starred as "Dan Barlow" in the Comedy Network series Puppets Who Kill, also working as a writer and story editor.
+Redican has worked as an actor, appearing in an episode of Seeing Things in the 1980s and in various small roles before playing George, the next-door neighbour, on CBC's Mosquito Lake.
+He also appeared on Maniac Mansion, The Twilight Zone, Corner Gas and Little Mosque on the Prairie.
+He starred as Dan Barlow in the Comedy Network series Puppets Who Kill, on which he also worked as a writer and story editor.

-In 1988, Redican appeared on the hit children's TV show The Elephant Show as the Royal Ontario Museum's night watchman.
-He also returned to co-star with Sharon, Lois & Bram in their 1994 home video titled Candles, Snow & Mistletoe, produced by Glen Roven.
+In 1988, Redican appeared on the children's television series The Elephant Show as the Royal Ontario Museum's night watchman.
+He later co-starred with Sharon, Lois & Bram in their 1994 home video Candles, Snow & Mistletoe, produced by Glen Roven.

+Redican has written and produced a number of Canadian television shows, including Blackfly, Not This But This, The Altar Boy Gang and The Kids in the Hall.
+In the United States, he worked as a writer and producer on The Jenny McCarthy Show, Chimp Channel and Lyricist Lounge.
+He later wrote and acted as a creative consultant on episodes of CBC Television's Little Mosque on the Prairie, in which he also played a chiropractor in the episode "Marriage Minded".

+Along with Gary Pearson, Redican is a cocreator of the sketch comedy series Sunnyside, which premiered in 2015.

+Stage work

-Redican performed a number of times in Toronto as a comic monologist in small shows at the Rivoli as well as in "The Cheese Stands Alone" and "My Private Hell On Ten Dollars a Day" at the Factory Theatre.
-His show "Stop Being Stupid" ran at the Tim Sim's Theatre and received rave reviews.
-"The Devil's Progress Report" enjoyed a short run in a Vancouver theatre.
+Redican has performed a number of times in Toronto as a comic monologist, including small shows at the Rivoli and performances of The Cheese Stands Alone and My Private Hell On Ten Dollars a Day at the Factory Theatre.
+His show Stop Being Stupid ran at the Tim Sim's Theatre and received favourable reviews.
+The Devil's Progress Report enjoyed a short run in a Vancouver theatre.
 His monology drew the attention of Lorne Michaels and led to Redican becoming a producer and story editor for The Kids in the Hall.

-He has written and produced a number of television shows in Canada including Blackfly, Not This But This, The Altar Boy Gang and The Kids in the Hall.
-In the United States he worked as a writer and producer on The Jenny McCarthy Show, Chimp Channel and Lyricist Lounge.
-He has recently written and acted as creative consultant on a number of episodes of CBC Television's Little Mosque on the Prairie, in which he also played a chiropractor in the episode "Marriage Minded".

-Along with Gary Pearson, he is a cocreator of the sketch comedy series Sunnyside, which premiered in 2015.
+Awards and nominations

+Redican received several award nominations for his television work.
+According to Contemporary Theatre, Film and Television, he shared a Gemini Award nomination for Four on the Floor in 1986, received a Gemini Award nomination for The Dan Redican Comedy Hour in 1995, received Canadian Comedy Award nominations for Puppets Who Kill in 2003 and 2004, shared a Gemini Award nomination for Puppets Who Kill in 2005, and received a Gemini Award nomination for writing on Burnt Toast in 2006.

+Personal life

-He is married to television writer and producer Caroline A. Commisso.
+Redican is married to television writer and producer Caroline A. Commisso.
 He has two children, Madi and Joey.